-Welcome and introduction from the Director of Children’s Services
+Welcome and introduction from the Director of Childrenâs and Education Services

-Becoming a foster parent is an amazing opportunity to give a child or young person the fresh start they need.
-It takes a huge amount of courage to start your fostering journey, but caring for a child is one of the most rewarding things.
+I want to take this opportunity to acknowledge all of your hard work and support that you provide to our children in care.
+Becoming a foster parent is an amazing opportunity to give a child or young person the fresh start they need, and it takes a huge amount of courage and commitment to start your fostering journey.
+Our children in care are all individuals who have their own life stories, vulnerabilities and aspirations.
+Caring for a child in care is one of the most rewarding choices.

-Please attend any courses that are beneficial to you and speak to your Supervising Social Worker regularly about any further training and development needs.
+The training courses have been arranged until March 2026 and reflect the outcomes of the recent Training Needs Analysis and mandatory training courses.
+They include a mix of face to face; online courses and an e-learning offer to vary your development opportunities.
+Please do attend any courses that are beneficial to you and speak with your Supervising Social Worker regularly about any further training and development needs.

 Training etiquette